bksim/connectfive/README.md

 connectfive
 ===========

-connect five ai and gui
+Brandon Sim, Wesley Chen

+Implements a connect 5 GUI and AI bot in Python.